eiffel-community/eiffel/eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelConfidenceLevelModifiedEvent](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)
 __Multiple allowed:__ Yes
 __Description:__ Used in events summarizing multiple confidence levels.
 Example use case: the confidence level "allTestsOk" summarizes the confidence levels "unitTestsOk, "scenarioTestsOk" and "deploymentTestsOk", and consequently links to them via __SUB_CONFIDENCE_LEVEL__.
 This is intended for purely descriptive, rather than prescriptive, use.
+Future editions might deprecate this link in favour of CONFIDENCE_BASIS.

 ## Meta Members